-- 1. Ensure operational readiness for and strategically maximize benefits and/or minimize harm of: - Unwinding of the public health emergency (PHE)/ending of Medicaid Maintenance of Effort (MoE); and - The outcome of the Build Back Better Act (passage of BBB or expiration of ARP subsidies) - 2.
-Make the principles of diversity, equity, and inclusion general practice and partner with vulnerable communities to advance policies and practices that aim to reduce inequities - Mature exchange operations to achieve greater ease of doing business with Pennie for external stakeholders, consumers, and internal contributors
+- 1. Strategically maximize benefits and/or minimize harm of and ensure operational readiness for: - Unwinding of the public health emergency (PHE)/ending of Medicaid Maintenance of Effort (MoE); and - The outcome of the Build Back Better Act (passage of BBB or expiration of ARP subsidies) - 2.
+Make the principles of diversity, equity, and inclusion general practice and partner with vulnerable communities to advance policies and practices that aim to reduce inequities they experience - 3.
+Mature exchange operations to achieve greater ease of doing business with Pennie for external stakeholders, consumers, and internal contributor